ljcucc/tagspaces-cli/README.md

 ### What is **sidecar** ?

-sidecar is one of method that TagSpaces using, which are a json files inside `.ts` folder to record tags you add for the files. find more info at [official documentation](https://docs.tagspaces.org/tagging#folder-tagging-with-sidecar-file)
+sidecar is one of method that TagSpaces using, which are json files inside `.ts` folder to record tags you add for the files. find more info at [official documentation](https://docs.tagspaces.org/tagging#folder-tagging-with-sidecar-file)

 ## How to use?
 ### Installation